chrisdias/vscode-settingsview/DEVELOPMENT.md

-# VS Code 50 Settings Extension Development
+# VS Code Essential Settings Extension Development

 ## Overview
-Extension that provides quick access to 50 commonly used VS Code settings through a custom view in the activity bar.
+Extension that provides quick access to the 50 essential VS Code settings through a custom view in the activity bar.

 ## Key Features Implemented
 1. Custom view in activity bar with gear icon